pbrooks/msgraph-sdk-go-serialize/README.md

 ## Explination

 Serialization within SchemaExtension will call the parent serializer.
-Entity.Serialize will output a kvp and prepend a comma delimiter.
+Entity.Serialize will output a kvp and append a comma delimiter.

 The WriteAdditionalData function will be called, adding no output.
 However, this function will trim any last property function from the writer.